maciejg-git/litewind-alpine-documentation/documentation/notify.md

         description: "Order of the notifications.
 Valid values are: `default` or `reversed`.
 This prop can be useful when setting container position with the `top-*` or `bottom-*` classes.", },
     {
-        name: "data-sticky-at",
-        type: ["String"],
-        default: "end",
-        description: "Where to put sticky notifications.
-Valid values are: `start` for the start of the notification array or `end` for the end for the notification array.
-This props can be useful when setting container position with the `top-*` or `bottom-*` classes.", },
-    {
         name: "data-max-notifications",
         type: ["Number"],
         default: "0",